Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 == Specialities
 Specialities are narrow skills that supplement the broad areas of expertise defined by your roles.
 Whenever a specialty applies, you roll it in addition to the appropriate role.

-For example, you might use #trait[Soldier] to display your general prowess with a weapon, but you might also have a specialty that you add when using certain types of weapons, such as #trait[Athletics] #d6 or #trait[Weaponry] #d8.
+For example, you might use #trait[Soldier] to display your general prowess with a weapon, but you might also have a specialty that you add when using certain types of weapons, such as #trait[Athletics #d6] or #trait[Weaponry #d8].
 When you follow a trail through a dense forest, your dice pool might not only include #trait[Scout] but also an extra die for your #trait[Nature] specialty.

 A list of 17 suggested specialities is provided, but like distinctions, specialities can also be free-form traits you create yourself.
 Specialities should never be as broad as roles; as a general rule, a specialty should apply to about half as many situations as a basic role would (or less).